motozero/my-stripe-bookstore/README.md

 <a href="https://books.motochristo.com">CLICK HERE</a> to see the final product.

 ### What is this?

-In response to <a href="https://github.com/mattmitchell6/sa-takehome-project-node">this Take Home Project<a/>, this is a responsive, ecommerce web app with a custom checkout workflow implmented using Stripe.
+This is an easily customizable, responsive, ecommerce web app using Stripe for managing payments and storing credit cards for future use.

 The base tech stack is Stripe, Node, React and Express.
 This supports the complete shopping and checkout user experiences.
 The extended tech stack includes a Firestore Database and a related Authentication service, both cloud services provided by Google via Firebase.com.
 This extends the user experience to include buyer sign-up/sign-in/sign-out, and buying with a saved card.

-The take home project was coupled with an email prompt that requested the app support the first 3 User Actions listed below.
-This repo extends the base app to support User Actions 4-7 as well.

 ### User Actions (<a href="https://bit.ly/3wXibtN">Video Walkthrough</a>)
 1. Select one or more books to purchase.
 2. Checkout and purchase the item using Stripe Elements.
 3. Display a confirmation of purchase to the user with the total amount of the charge and Stripe charge ID (beginning with ch_).